 There is nothing more disappointing than taking the time to pack a heart healthy lunch and finding it a soggy mess by lunchtime.
-Last month, I shared my tips to pack a heart healthy lunch that will stay fresh until it’s time to eat on First Coast Living (click for video).
+Last month, I shared my tips to pack a heart healthy lunch that will stay fresh until it’s time to eat on First Coast Living, a local new show (video since taken down unfortunately).

 My segment was inspired by an article that stated that even the 40% of children who are bringing lunches from home still fell short nutritionally.
 The 626 children (3rd-4th graders) had too many sweet and salty pre-packaged foods and too little fruits, vegetables, and dairy foods.
 Only 27% of the lunches had even three of the five food groups!
 More than half (59%) contained sandwiches.
 Armed with this information, I set out to find tips for improving the nutrition in our lunches without sacrificing on the yummy-factor.